UVic-Data-Science-for-SE/course/README.md

 One approach building inferential analyses is to use a frequentist, hypothesis testing approach where you examine the long-run probability of the data-generating mechanisms to assess how likely the results are under a null hypothesis.

-The alternative is to set some limits on what you feel is likely to be true a priori, model the data generating process statistically, i.e. with a probability distribution, and then run Bayes's theorem *P(A|B) = (P(B|A) * P(A))/P(B)* over the data collected.
+The alternative is to set some limits on what you feel is likely to be true a priori, model the data generating process statistically, i.e. with a probability distribution, and then run Bayes's theorem $$P(A|B) = (P(B|A) * P(A))/P(B)$$ over the data collected.
 This produces the posterior probability of the parameters of interest, allowing for inferences to be drawn.

 We will start with some motivation from McElreath: https://speakerdeck.com/rmcelreath/l01-statistical-rethinking-winter-2019 and associated videos